leahjlou/backed-by-stacks/README.md

 Finally, you'll need to provide values for these environment variables in your `.env.development.local` file:

-- `APP_STX_ADDRESS`: STX wallet address for a wallet responsible for making contract calls from the application's backend.
+- `NEXT_PUBLIC_APP_STX_ADDRESS`: STX wallet address for a wallet responsible for making contract calls.
-- `APP_STX_MNEMONIC`: The corresponding mnemonic (secret key) for this wallet address.

 #### 3. Run the web application